tpf/iwg-public/rules-of-operation.md

 ## Rules of Operation

-1. The IWG will meet via teleconference at least quarterly.
+1. The IWG will from time to time review its internal goals, proccessess, and effectiveness.
+These meetings are likely to occur several times a year.
 An agenda will be distributed one week in advance.
 Other business will be conducted on an ad hoc basis.

 2. The IWG has a private channel (#infrastructure) on the Perl Foundation Slack, which is used for realtime discussion of work in progress, such as